tinyclub/linux-lab/README.md

 More docker related issues, such as download slowly, download timeout and download errors, are cleary documented in the 6.1 section of FAQs.

 The other issues, please read the [official docker docs](https://docs.docker.com).

+**Notes for Windows User**:

+  - Please make sure your Windows version support docker: [Official Docker Documentation](https://docs.docker.com)

+  - Linux Lab only tested with 'Git Bash' in Windows, please must use with it
+      - After installing [Git For Windows](https://git-scm.com/downloads), "Git Bash Here" will come out in right-button press menu

+## 2.2 Choose a working directory

+If installed via Docker Toolbox, please enter into the `/mnt/sda1` directory of the `default` system on Virtualbox, otherwise, after poweroff, the data will be lost for the default `/root` directory is only mounted in DRAM.

+    $ cd /mnt/sda1

+For Linux, please simply choose one directory in `~/Downloads` or `~/Documents`.

+    $ cd ~/Documents

+For Mac OSX, to compile Linux normally, please create a case sensitive filesystem as the working space at first:

+    $ hdiutil -type SPARSE create -size 60g -fs "Case-sensitive Journaled HFS+" -volname labspace labspace.dmg
+    $ hdiutil attach -mountpoint ~/Documents/labspace -no-browse labspace.dmg
+    $ cd ~/Documents/labspace

+**Notes**: Docker Images, Linux and Buildroot source code require many storage space, please reserve at least 50G for them.

 ## 2.3 Download the lab